kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 possible.

-And at the same time, we try to keep the project as convergent as possible, by reducing the number of critical, high-complex dependencies we use in our code base.
+And at the same time, we try to keep the project as convergent as possible, by reducing the number of critical, high-complexity dependencies we use in our code base.

 > Note: [`kwctl` is not building